-The legendary filmmaker James Cameron, during a TED talk, admitted that he chose a story involving the Titanic partially as an excuse to use his love for deep sea diving and explore the wreckage of the Titanic itself!
-But, he also did this under the umbrella of one of the greatest love stories of all time.
-Numerous times, Cameron admitted that he pitched “Titanic” as “Romeo and Juliet on a boat.”
-You see, at the time it was made, Titanic was one of the biggest feats in cinema history and included never before used CGI.
-He also went tremendously over budget.
-The success of “Titanic” can’t be pinpointed to one specific thing, but a large part of it must be contributed to the retelling of one of the most successful love stories of all time, originally written by William Shakespeare.
+Cameron also admitted he pitched “Titanic” as “Romeo and Juliet on a boat.”
+Titanic was one of the biggest feats in cinema history and included never before used CGI.
+He also went over budget.
+The success of “Titanic” isn’t attributed to one specific thing, but a large part comes from the visual storytelling of one of the most successful love stories of all time.

-Another classic story is “The Dick Van Dyke” show, originally aired from 1961-1966.
-The show’s creator and writer, Carl Reiner, wanted the show to be timeless.
-In Dick Van Dyke’s memoir, “My Lucky Life In and Out of Showbusiness,” Reiner described how he made it a rule for himself and other writers to not include any political references or slang at the time.
+Another classic story is “The Dick Van Dyke” show, aired from 1961-1966.
+The show’s creator and writer, Carl Reiner, wanted a timeless show.
+In Dick Van Dyke’s memoir, “My Lucky Life In and Out of Showbusiness,” Reiner described how he made it a rule for himself and other writers to not include any political references or slang of the time.
 He wanted it to be about the story — the working family man.
-Without the allure of making it trendy, it was able to stand the test of time and still resonates with viewers generations later — including a major syndication on Nick-at-Night in the 90s, 30 years after its original airdate.
+It stood the test of time and resonates with viewers generations later.

-This art of storytelling is not just limited to the film and video world.
+This art of storytelling is not limited to the film and video world.
 This is the essence of all art.
-The thing with film and video is that it is a fairly new medium with the invention of the film camera being only 125 years old.
-In fact, around 100 years ago, the Warner Brothers, who at the time owned theaters and were making majority of their profits playing other peoples movies, began setting out to create films that had sound synced to the picture.
-There was hesitation because the general consensus at the time was that people do not want to hear people talking during these movies The piano player playing in the theater was enough.
-Eventually, although it was a slow transition, the films began having dialogue, and the audience responded well.
+Film, however, is a newer medium.
+In fact, around 100 years ago, the Warner Brothers set out to create films with sound synced to the picture.
+There was hesitation because the general consensus at the time was that people didn’t want to hear people talking during these movies.
+The piano player playing in the theater was enough.
+As time passed, films featured dialogue and the audience responded well.
 These early sound films illustrate how technology pushes the medium.

-With new technology comes the ability to tell stories that were not able to be told before.
-A 1929 article written by Rene Clair entitled “The Art of Sound” gives us insight to fears her generation had with the new “talking films” also known as “talkies.”
+With new technology came the ability to tell stories that weren’t possible before.
+A 1929 article written by Rene Clair titled “The Art of Sound” gave insight into the fears of her generation with the new “talking films,” also known as “talkies.”

 The medium tends to be most effective when used with a purpose.
 The same with color.
-“The Wizard of Oz” starts of in black and white.
-As soon as Dorthy gets swept away into the World of Oz, (Spoiler Alert) we switch to color.
+“The Wizard of Oz” starts off in black and white.
+As soon as Dorothy gets swept away into the World of Oz, we switch to color.
 The use of black and white changing to color, emphasizes the fact that we are in a whole new world.
-The technology was used to enhance the story.[image:magazine_article:57703]
+The technology enhanced visual storytelling.

-In the mid 80s, and early 90s, Industrial Light and Magic (ILM) seemed to crack the code with visual effects.
-In the documentary “ILM: Creating The Impossible” former President of ILM Jim Morris explains how stories that “needed” the technology, were finally able to be available after ILM successfully did the work on James Cameron’s “The Abyss.”
-The next major project was Cameron’s “Terminator 2: Judgment Day”.
-This wave included the amazing work on Spielberg’s “Jurassic Park”.
-At first, “Jurassic Park” was set to use stop motion for the dinosaurs, but ILM proved this could be done with CG.
-This wave of evolutionary CGI continued on through “Forest Gump”.
+In the mid-80s and early 90s, Industrial Light and Magic (ILM) seemed to crack the code with visual effects.
+In the documentary “ILM: Creating The Impossible” former President of ILM Jim Morris explains how stories that “needed” the technology were finally available after ILM did the work on James Cameron’s “The Abyss.”
+The next major project was Cameron’s “Terminator 2: Judgment Day.”
+This wave included the amazing work on Spielberg’s “Jurassic Park.”
+At first, “Jurassic Park” planned stop motion for the dinosaurs, then ILM created realistic dinosaurs with CG.
+This wave of evolutionary CGI continued on through “Forest Gump.”

-Morris described how “Jurassic Park” was in your face, grand effects, while “Forrest Gump,” directed by Robert Zemeckis, had a lot of invisible effects, such as changing what lips were saying or adding sky replacement.
+Morris described how “Jurassic Park” featured a multitude of grand effects, while “Forrest Gump,” directed by Robert Zemeckis, featured more invisible effects, such as changing what lips were saying or adding sky replacement.
 The story called for it, and the artist and technical masterminds found a way to get it done.
-These effects helped drive the story.
+These effects helped drive the story through visual storytelling.

-Or, how about a storyline on the bride and groom being nervous before the wedding with how relieved and happy they are at the ceremony, creating an arc of tension and joyful nerves and ending with relaxation and fun at the party.
-Everything can be told in story form and we receive it better!
+Or, how about a storyline on the bride and groom before the wedding with how relieved and happy they are at the ceremony, creating an arc of tension and joyful nerves and ending with relaxation and fun at the party.
+Everything has a story form and we receive it better.

 This is not just an abstract theory.
-The affective power of story has been proven scientifically as well!
+The effective power of story has scientific merit.
 Professor Paul J. Zak describes this.